 - People – In 2019, 820 natural disasters causing insured losses were recorded– a number that has tripled in the last 30 years.
 With a CEM system, organizations can detect events like hurricanes, triggering an automated response like sending storm preparation instructions to those in its path.

-- Buildings – Several cities experienced civil unrest this past year, with many businesses feeling the impact.
-CEM systems help notify organizations of civil unrest before it happens, illustrating possible risks to operations and infrastructure, and allowing for the proactive protection of facilities and assets.
+- Buildings – During natural disasters like hurricanes or earthquakes, commercial buildings can be prone to damage.
+CEM systems help notify organizations of threats in or near a building before it happens, illustrating possible risks to operations and infrastructure, and allowing for the proactive protection of facilities and assets.

-- Digital Operations and Infrastructure – The COVID-19 pandemic made it difficult to keep business operations running, resulting in 200,000 additional business closures in 2020.13 With the digital transformation capabilities of a CEM system, businesses can set themselves up for scalability during a crisis – allowing organizations to act quickly and effectively in the face of disruption.
+- Digital Operations and Infrastructure –The COVID-19 pandemic made it difficult to keep business operations running, resulting in 200,000 additional business closures in 2020.
+With the digital transformation capabilities of CEM, businesses can set themselves up for scalability during a crisis – allowing organizations to act quickly and effectively in the face of disruption.

 Creating a Mature Enterprise: Operational Resilience and Critical Event Management